 Climbing up the ochre stone steps leading to the remains of a crumbling castle leave me out of breath.
 But the view was worth the climb; miles of jagged coastline and small towns populate the scenery.
 Sitting on the battlements, dangling my legs over the edge, I can see sky and sea merging together.
-A long blue-to-white gradient contrasting with the small, amber coloured, houses below.
+The long blue-to-white gradient contrasting with the small, amber coloured, houses below.

 Detaching itself from the reputation of package holidays associated with Costa Brava, Begur is coming of age.
 New boutique hotels and restaurants are popping up but medieval charm still remains.
 Stay there for the weekend enjoying the town or use it as a base to explore the region, there's not a wrong way to go about it.